Harmless oddball students or sinister, quasi-masonic networkers?

 However it is in the law that the Spec is most dominant (four of the six founders were lawyers), with their members having an inordinately high number of members holding high office in the judiciary and the legal establishment.
 This is as true today as it was in the past and is a matter that the Spec is proud to boast of.

-The bicentenary edition reproduced a Scotsman photograph of “The Senators of the College of Justice, 1962” and beneath the photo were the signatures of the 15 judges, this plate in the book had asterisks added to indicate which signature belonged to a member of the Speculative Society.
+The bicentenary edition emphasised this point by reproducing a Scotsman photograph of “The Senators of the College of Justice, 1962” and beneath the photo were the signatures of the 15 judges, this plate in the book had asterisks added to indicate which signature belonged to a member of the Speculative Society.
 8 of the 16 did.
 LINK

 Also in the bicentenary edition an article by Sir Dereck Dunlop boasts of the Spec’s numbers and powers among the judiciary when he recalls previous challenges to the Spec regarding the ownership of their halls.
 He writes: